niklasramo/mezr/README.md

   * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
 * **onCollision** &nbsp;&mdash;&nbsp; *string / object / null*
-  * Defines how the collisions are handled per each side when a container element/area (`options.within`) is defined.
+  * Defines how the collisions are handled per each side when a container element/area (`options.container`) is defined.
 The option expects an object that has left, right, top and bottom properties set, representing the sides of the target element.
 Alternatively you can provide a string value which will be normalized to an object automatically.
 For example, `"push"` will become `{left: 'push', right: 'push', top: 'push', bottom: 'push'}` and `"push none"` will become `{left: 'push', right: 'push', top: 'none', bottom: 'none'}`.
   * Default: `{left: 'push', right: 'push', top: 'push', bottom: 'push'}`
   * Acceptable values for each side are `"none"`, `"push"` and `"forcePush"`.
     * `"none"` will ignore containment for the specific side.